Eating Disorders, Anxiety and Depression

 People with depression find it hard to function every day and may be reluctant to participate in activities they once enjoyed.
 It is very common for people with an eating disorder to experience a level of depression at some time or another.

-Depression is one of the most common of all mental health problems.
-One in five people experience depression at some stage of their lives.
+Depression is one of the most common of all mental health problems with an estimated one in five people experiencing it at some stage of their lives.
+However, it can be treated effectively.

 Signs and Symptoms

-Common behaviour associated with depression includes some or all of the following symptoms for a minimum 2 week period:
+Common behaviour associated with depression includes some or all of the following symptoms for more than two weeks:

 Moodiness that is out of character